ctrevinoi1/slidebot/README.md

 ## Features

+* Password-protected access – secure your quiz generator with a simple login.
 * Drag-and-drop a PDF or PPTX – nothing else to click.
 * Azure OpenAI (or GPT-4/EU variant) generates 5 MCQs based **solely** on the uploaded content.
 * Clean, ChatGPT-style UI built with React, Vite and Tailwind.